 The propagator $\mathcal{S}^{ab}_{q}(x)$ in the above correlation functions represents the full QCD propagator, which incorporates both perturbative and non-perturbative contributions at all orders of vacuum condensates.
 The full propagator for a light quark $q = u, d, s$ can be expressed as

-More details on the full propagator can refer to Refs.\cite{Wang:2013vex,Albuquerque:2012jbz}.
-The typical Feymann diagrams of the correlation functions are shown in Fig.\ref{Feymann}, which also includes the contributions of the non-perturbative vacuum condensates.
+More details on the full propagator can be found in Refs.\cite{Wang:2013vex,Albuquerque:2012jbz}.
+The typical Feynman diagrams of the correlation functions are shown in Fig.\ref{Feymann}, which also includes the contributions of the non-perturbative vacuum condensates.

 Through the Källén-Lehmann spectral representation